 Risk Exposure Risk Management Policy Objective Interest Rate Risk The Group manages interest costs using a mix of fixed and variable rate debt.
 To manage the exposure to interest rate risk as they relate to the Groups' long-term debt obligation with floating interest rates.
 Liquidity Risk The Group maintains a level of cash and cash equivalent deemed sufficient to finance its operations.
 The Group seeks to manage its liquidity profile to be able to finance its capital expenditures and operations.
 Credit Risk The Group extends credit only with reputable, competent and reliable customers who pass the Group's credit standards.
 The credit evaluation reflects the customers' overall credit strength based on key financial and credit characteristics such as financial stability, operations, focus market and trade references.
 All customers who wish to trade on credit terms are subject to verification procedures.
 The Group manages this risk by dealing with institutions for which credit limits have been established.
-Foreign Currency Risk The Group hedges the risk associated with foreign currency fluctuations by entering into currency forward contracts.
-The Group manages its foreign exchange exposure risk by matching, as far as possible, receipts and payments in each individual currency.
+Foreign Currency Risk The Group hedges the risk The Group manages its foreign associated with foreign currency exchange exposure risk by fluctuations by entering into matching, as far as possible, currency forward contracts. receipts and payments in each individual currency.
 The Group hedges the risk associated with foreign currency fluctuations.